MLDA-NTU/remote-gpu-guide/README.md

 Jupyter Notebook / Jupyter Lab is a popular web interface to quickly build Data science projects.
 It is a Python package so you can also install it with `conda` or `pip`

-Install Jupyter Notebook / Lab:
+Install Jupyter Notebook / Lab: https://jupyter.org/install

+Note: If you have multiple environments, and you want to switch between environments within Jupyter, install `nb_conda_kernels` in the environment with Jupyter, and install `ipykernel` in the environments you want to access from Jupyter.
+More information [here](https://github.com/Anaconda-Platform/nb_conda_kernels#installation)

 To run Jupyter Notebook / Lab on the GPU server, type this in the terminal